-The allowable minimum age for wage employment is set at fifteen years, and eighteen years for work considered to be hazardous.
+The allowable minimum age for wage employment is set at fifteen years, and eighteen years for hazardous work.

 Partial payment in kind is allowed but cannot be imposed (article 198).
-It is possible to pay part of the salary in rice (article 198-200) The payment in rice covered in the preceding article can be replaced by a payment in cash if the parties so agree.
+It is possible to pay part of the salary in rice (article 198-200).
+The payment in rice covered in the preceding article can be replaced by a payment in cash if the parties so agree.
 Payment in cash is the most common practice.